-The conference has five thematic tracks, which accept full research papers as well as management, case studies and policy papers (see below for paper submission types), and one track for panel proposals.
-Each with chairs responsible for managing the submission and review process for that track.
-The conference also accepts work in progress as well as short descriptions of applications in any topic on a poster and demo track, and panels, workshops and tutorials also in separate tracks.
-Feel free to get in contact with any track chair for guidance.
+The conference has six thematic tracks, which accept full research papers as well as management case studies and policy papers (see below for paper submission types), and one track for panel proposals.
+Each track has two co-chairs who are responsible for managing the submission and review process for their track.
+The conference also accepts work in progress and short descriptions of applications on any topic.
+We also welcome proposals for workshops and tutorials, which can be submitted directly to the Easychair system.
+Feel free to get in contact with any track chairs for guidance.